PR & Partnerships, SEO

 There are a few ways to build a prospect list:

-1. Enter the query in Google and make use of advanced search operators to narrow down your search results.
+1. Enter the query in Google and use advanced search operators to narrow down your search results.

 2. Collect search results using scraping plugins and Google Sheets.
 Take a minute to see it in action here